sosandroid/FRAM_MB85RC_I2C/README.md

 Works for 1M devices when considering each device as 2 differents 512K devices (see datasheet: 17 bits addresses of which MSB is replacing A0 device address bit)
 All devices are pulling down internaly A2, A1 & A0.
 Default address is b1010000 (0x50) - exception 1M chips which seems to be a double 512K devices in a single package

-## Todo / Not supported ##
+## Testing ##
-- tested only against MB85RC256V - breakout board from Adafruit http://www.adafruit.com/product/1895
+- Tested only against MB85RC256V - breakout board from Adafruit http://www.adafruit.com/product/1895
-- tested on Arduino Mega
+- Tested on Arduino Mega
-Please comment about other devices (Memory & Arduino Boards)
+- Please comment about other devices (Memory & Arduino Boards)